 TIPS AND EXPECTATIONS

 Hello, MSRPAC Kid Campers and families!
 Are you ready for a hands-on humane adventure, teaching kindness, mindfulness, social responsibility, and compassion?
-To ensure that you have a fabulous, Animal Kids Camp experience this year, please read these tips and expectations.
+To ensure that you have a fabulous, Animal Kids Camp experience this year, please read the tips and expectations below prior to attending camp.

 BEHAVIORAL EXPECTATIONS FOR ANIMAL KIDS CAMP